Roxanne Dryden-Edwards, MD

 - Treatment of suicidal thinking or a suicide attempt involves adapting immediate treatment to the sufferer's individual needs.
 Those with a strong social support system, who have a history of being hopeful, and have a desire to resolve conflicts may need only a brief crisis-oriented intervention.
 Those with more severe symptoms or less social support may need hospitalization and long-term outpatient mental-health services.

-- Treatment of any underlying emotional problem using a combination of psychotherapy, safety planning, and medication remains the mainstay of suicide prevention.
+- Treatment of any underlying emotional problem using a combination of psychotherapy, safety planning, medication, lifestyle improvement, and increasing social support remains the mainstay of suicide prevention.

 - People who are contemplating suicide are encouraged to talk to a doctor or other health professional, spiritual advisor, or immediately go to the closest emergency room or mental-health crisis center for help.
-Those who have experienced suicidal thinking are commonly directed to keep a list of people to call in the event that those thoughts return.
-Other strategies include having someone hold all medications to prevent overdose, removing any weapons from the home, scheduling frequent stress-relieving activities, getting together with others, writing down feelings, and avoiding the use of alcohol or other drugs.
+Those who have experienced suicidal thinking (ideation) are commonly directed to keep a list of people to call in the event that those thoughts return.
+In addition to mental-health treatment, other strategies include having someone else hold all medications to prevent overdose, removing any weapons from the home, scheduling frequent stress-relieving activities, getting together with others, writing down feelings, and avoiding the use of alcohol or other drugs.

 Next: What is suicide?